Akeyulerre Healing Centre: Background

-Akeyulerre is now run by a committee of management, which incorporates a cultural governance system and a more Western system, to ensure the strength of their organisation.
+Akeyulerre is run by a committee of management, which incorporates a cultural governance system and a more Western system, to ensure the strength of their organisation.
 Akeyulerre and Children's Ground also work closely together as their approaches a consistent and they work together with many of the same Arrernte families.

+Publications

+In 2021 Akeyulerre, in conjunction with Alice Springs based publisher Running Water Community Press (formerly Ptilotus Press) published the book: Arelhekenhe Angkentye: Women's Talk by Akeyulerre Healing Centre.

+This book contains poems of lyapirtneme from Arrernte women around Central Australia; lyapirtneme s an Arrernte language word that means 'growing back' or 'returning'.